JorgeFlor93/distance/README.md

-This script maps an area in latitude and longitude format.
+Maps area in latitude and longitude format.
 [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library has been used to manipulate vectors in c++

 add Eigen folder to path /usr/local/include/ for easy compile.